ISCHEMIC STROKE / ACUTE THERAPY

 • NIHSS > 25

-• presence of early signs of ischemia > 1/3 of the MCA territory
+• presence of early signs of ischemia in > 1/3 of MCA territory

 • ASPECTS < 7

-• a joint analysis of the ECASS, NINDS, and Atlantis trials showed a benefit of IVT but with an increased risk of poor outcome
+• a combined analysis of the ECASS, NINDS, and Atlantis trials showed a benefit of IVT but with an increased risk of poor outcome

-• for patients with severe stroke (defined by the extent of early ischemic changes on CT) of <4.5 h duration, IVT should be considered in selected cases (ESO 2021)
+• in patients with severe stroke (defined by the extent of early ischemic changes on CT) lasting <4.5 h, IVT should be considered in selected cases (ESO 2021)

 • previous ICH

-• patients with previous ICH were excluded from thrombolytic trials, and IVT is generally not recommended for them; we only have data from case series and small non-randomized cohorts where no exaggerated increase in ICH was observed [Zhao, 2019]
+• patients with a history of ICH were excluded from thrombolytic trials, and IVT is generally not recommended for this group.
+Existing data are derived from case series and small non-randomized cohorts, showing no marked increase in ICH incidence [Zhao, 2019]

-• the risk of ICH depends on the etiology of previous bleeding
+• ICH risk varies depending on the etiology of the previous bleeding

 • amyloid angiopathy or untreated vascular malformations carry a high risk